port

 Meals not included

-Our tour starts in the fishing port of Lerwick, founded in the 17th century.
-The center is full of character, especially by the water’s edge where the older buildings are situated.
-As we drive through the town, we will see the Town Hall before turning west to the old town of Scalloway, the original main town and second largest settlement on the island.
+Set off from the fishing port of Lerwick, founded in the 17th century, viewing the Town Hall before turning west toward the tiny town of Scalloway -- the original capital and second-largest settlement on the island.

-Leaving Scalloway, travel through the Tingwall Valley with its Norse heritage; visiting a herd of Shetland Ponies en route.
-Learn about the history and characteristics of this small and hardy pony, directly from a local breeder before embarking back onto the coach and continuing through the spectacular Shetland scenery.
+Leaving Scalloway, you'll travel through the Tingwall Valley with its Norse heritage; visiting a herd of Shetland ponies en route.
+Learn about the history and characteristics of this small and hardy pony directly from a local breeder.